hariomsonihs/constructor-di-spring/README.md

 ## ✅ Expected Output

 When you run the application, it should output a message that confirms the constructor injection was successful, like:
+I am your Principal.
+MathTeacher is teaching mathematics...
+Welcome to the College!

 ## 📄 License